awssat/laravel-visits/README.md

 ## Introduction
-Laravel Visits is a counter that can be attached to any model to track its visits.
+Laravel Visits is a counter that can be attached to any model to track its visits with useful features like IP-protection and lists caching

 ## Install